Cockapoo Advice guide (Before you buy)

 Get in touch with and visit several breeders before a decision for a sense of the kennel conditions.
 A responsible breeder will provide loads of information on the Cockapoo and should ask personal lifestyle questions as he/ she probes if the pup will be in good hands.

 As a cautionary tale, never adopt a pup whose kennel you can’t visit or whose parents you can’t meet in person.
 You should at least meet the dam (mother).
-Ask for some pup videos or a live conference before your visit.
+Ask for a couple of pup videos or a live conference before your visit.

 Additionally, the breeder should provide you with medical and genetic records.
 Ask for a health guarantee and a contract of sale with the potential for a refund.

-If possible, do a medical evaluation before taking the pup home, but wait until the pup is at least eight weeks old before picking him up.
+If possible, do a medical evaluation before taking the pup home but wait until the pup is at least, 8 weeks old before picking him up.

 Exercise vigilance and avoid breeders or kennels involved in unscrupulous breeding practices.